fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

     pool.commit()

-In case the record is not needed, you can rollback the transaction and nothing will be changed in the database:
+If the record is not needed, the transaction can be rolled-back, and nothing will be changed in the PostgreSQL database:

 ::